Getting to Futuroscope in Poitiers

 It was almost a year ago now.
-I remember waking up early to the smell of fresh coffee and croissants.
+I remember waking up early to the smell of fresh coffee and croissants for breakfast.
 The perks of travelling in France with your boyfriend!
-Well, ex-boyfriend now anyway.
-It was a long 2 hour drive from Sables D’Olonne to Poitiers and we wanted to get there before Futuroscope opened at 10 am.
+(Now ex-BF) It was a long 2 hour drive from Sables D’Olonne to Poitiers and we wanted to get there before Futuroscope opened at 10 am.
 So we left by 7:30 am and got there around 9:45 am to find decently long queues to get in, even for a Tuesday.

 I didn’t take pictures on any of the rides.
 You’re not really allowed to.
 Well, actually I was too busy enjoying the experience and forgot to take pics.
 You forgive, right?
 Because I did get photos of the amazing futuristic food they served in Le Bar’Lab at L’Futur Expo.
 L’Futur Expo is a future themed section of Futuroscope that displays technology, games, design and architecture of the future, along with cool bizarre food too!

 The best grub they made were the ‘Glace de Cèpes et Foie Gras’, Cocktail Sphérification and the Coupelle D’insects.
 The ‘Glace de Cèpes et Foie Gras’ was a great tasting ice cream made of mushroom and duck liver.
 The Cocktail Sphérification is a cocktail of ‘billes de coquelicot’ or poppy balls that have undergone a spherification and stabilisation process.
 Indescribable!